xtreezzz/zeppelin/docs/usage/interpreter/overview.md

 So users need to understand the [interpreter mode setting](../usage/interpreter/interpreter_bindings_mode.html) of Zeppelin and be aware of when the interpreter process is launched.
 E.g., if we set the Spark interpreter setting as isolated per note, then, under this setting, each note will launch one interpreter process.
 In this scenario, users need to put `ConfInterpreter` as the first paragraph as in the below example.
 Otherwise, the customized setting cannot be applied (actually it would report ERROR).
 <img src="{{BASE_PATH}}/assets/themes/zeppelin/img/screenshots/conf_interpreter.png" width="700px">

-## Interpreter Process Recovery

-Before 0.8.0, shutting down Zeppelin also meant to shutdown all the running interpreter processes.
-Usually, an administrator will shutdown the Zeppelin server for maintenance or upgrades, but would not want to shut down the running interpreter processes.
-In such cases, interpreter process recovery is necessary.
-Starting from 0.8.0, users can enable interpreter process recovery via the setting `zeppelin.recovery.storage.class` as
-`org.apache.zeppelin.interpreter.recovery.FileSystemRecoveryStorage` or other implementations if available in the future.
-By default it is `org.apache.zeppelin.interpreter.recovery.NullRecoveryStorage`, which means recovery is not enabled.
-Enabling recovery means shutting down Zeppelin would not terminate interpreter processes, and when Zeppelin is restarted, it would try to reconnect to the existing running interpreter processes.
-If you want to kill all the interpreter processes after terminating Zeppelin even when recovery is enabled, you can run `bin/stop-interpreter.sh`